Optimized Architectures for Kolmogorov-Arnold Networks: Methods

-Training used Adam~\cite{kingma2014adam} with default parameters and a constant learning rate of $10^{-3}$ for both coefficients and gates.
-Unless otherwise noted, models were trained with a batch size of 128 and a warm-up period of 200 epochs with $\beta = 0$.
-Forward connections, if present, were warmed up for 100 epochs after the warm-up period of the trunk.
-Early stopping, if used, terminated training when gate decisiveness~\cite{bagrow2025softly} exceeded 0.99, with patience $\min(500, 0.05 \times \text{\# epochs})$.
+Training used Adam~\cite{kingma2014adam} with default parameters (no weight decay) and a constant learning rate of $10^{-3}$ for both coefficients and gates.
+For conditions with egates, no complexity pressure was exerted during warmup; egates were present to allow stochastic sampling but $\beta = 0$ until warmup ended.
+Forward connections, if present, were disabled for the first 100 epochs (FC warmup).
+Early stopping was not used.
+Dataset-specific hyperparameters are summarized in Table~\ref{tab:hyperparams}.